Levi2288/Discord-Spammer/README.md

 `Entire Shrek Movie Script`

-the file is more then 3500 line long so u can spam for a long time or use random string generation.
+the file is more then 3500 line long so u can spam for a long time or use just random string generation.

 # Can i get banend for this?